What parents need to know

 Is it any good?

+This is a hard-hitting reminder that 1960s social liberalism had gone too far, leaving society vulnerable to creeps and savages whom cops literally couldn't touch without warrants and red tape.
 Clint Eastwood had established himself as a laconic star in violent 1960s westerns, and a lot of this is his steely gunfighter persona well-transplanted to a modern city setting, with the accompanying taut narrative and some satisfying (but increasingly farfetched as the tale goes on) shootout-showdowns.
-A lot of the film's appeal -- less noticeable to the 21st century's young viewers, but still there -- also came from a political message that 1960s social liberalism had gone too far, leaving society vulnerable to creeps and savages whom cops were literally unable to touch without warrants and red tape.
-Harry, a hero cop, meanwhile, becomes an outlaw just for trying to do his job.
+A lot of the film's appeal -- less noticeable to the 21st century's young viewers, but still there -- also came from the political message.
+Harry, a hero cop, becomes an outlaw just for trying to do his job.
 Dirty Harry would be much imitated, and the theme of a law-and-order Clint Eastwood working for a system that doesn't deserve his heroics (and a more thoughtful villain who even talks about that irony) was done again in In the Line of Fire.

 Families can talk about...